Survival Water Purification

 |Viruses||0.004 to 0.1 microns|

-a plastic sheet, folded to form a bag
+- plastic sheet, folded to form a bag

-a condom, preferably with no spermicide, or lubricant, inside of a sock to prevent bursting the latex
+- A non lubricated condom.
+Carry it inside of a sock to prevent bursting the latex

 Some canteens have a built-in screen to help block large particles.
 Heavier sediment will make it more difficult to purify the water from contaminants.
 Another good idea is to use anything from a coffee filter to a piece of cloth to pre-filter the water.
 This collapsible canteen from the military has a screen that will catch the larger particles.